egel-lang/egel-lang.github.io/SEMANTICS.md

 resulting tree is still a directed acyclic graph.
 That's what enables me to implement Egel's interpreter with native C++ reference counted pointers.

+## Invariants

+The main task of my interpreter's byte code generator is to maintain all invariants.
+That is: A) The 'stack'/'spine' forms a directed acyclic graph and B) the results calculated are such graphs too.

 ## Drawbacks

 This is, of course, a slow and restrictive manner of evalutation.